Wheat methods and tests used to measure quality

 Illustration of loaf top ratio

 Refer to the Method for Lean No Time Test Baking for a detailed description of the method used at the Grain Research Laboratory.

 - Maltose value is determined according to AACC Method 22-15.01.

 - To determine the moisture content of flour, a 10-gram sample is heated for one hour in a semi-automatic Brabender oven at 130°C.

 - Moisture content - wheat

-- The moisture content of wheat is determined using the Model 919 moisture meter calibrated against the AACC method 44-15.02, following the procedure for two-stage air-oven.
+- The moisture content of wheat is determined using a Unified Grain Moisture Algorithm (UGMA) moisture meter or with a Near-infrared transmittance (NIT) instrument, verified against the AACCI Method 44-15.02, following the procedure for the two-stage air-oven.